FurkanCAPKIN/FurkanCAPKIN/README.md

 🗒️ I know C and Java.

-💻 I am currently learning Data Structure.
+💻 I am currently learning Swift.

 📫 How to reach me: furkancapkin1828@gmail.com and Linkedin.